ngc/watermarker/README.md

 ## Usage Examples
 ---

-Let's think of a hypothetical yet possible scenario in which for some reason NASA wanted to watermark this image to avoid someone reposting it and taking credit for it.
+To watermark an image, you need two images, a source image and the applied watermark image.

+Source image.
 <img src="https://github.com/thaniel-c/misc-tools-and-projects/blob/master/WatermarkerResources/nasa_original.jpg"
      alt="nasa_original"
      width ="400" height="400" />

-Using Watermarker they can apply their official logo
+Applied watermark image.
 <img src="https://github.com/thaniel-c/misc-tools-and-projects/blob/master/WatermarkerResources/nasa_logo.png"
      alt="nasa_original"
      width ="60" height="50" />

 When the images are given as inputs into Watermarker the resulting image will be saved as 'done.png' in its root directory.
-(This is with maximum distortion which can be tuned)
+The following example is done with maximum distortion which can be tuned using the ui.

 <img src="https://github.com/thaniel-c/misc-tools-and-projects/blob/master/WatermarkerResources/done.png"
      alt="nasa_original"